skypjack/entt/docs/md/signal.md

 it solves a problem but may not adapt well to other requirements that may arise from time to time.

-In case that the flexibility and potential of an `std::function` are not required or where you are looking for something different, `EnTT` offers a full set of classes to solve completely different problems.
+In case that the flexibility and power of an `std::function` isn't required or if the price to pay for them is too high,` EnTT` offers a complete set of lightweight classes to solve the same and many other problems.

 # Delegate